MRLintern/NavierStokes-2D-ChannelFlow/README.md

 3. `./NavierStokes-2D-ChanelFlow`

 ## Results
-Once the program has been run, a file called results.csv will be generated with the solution.
+Once the program has been run, a file called NS_RESULTS.csv will be generated with the solution.
 For visualization, ParaView is a good choice.
 ParaView: https://www.paraview.org/.
 ParaView Tutorial: https://www.paraview.org/Wiki/images/b/bc/ParaViewTutorial56.pdf.